Trips on Lucy Lavers

 On land her story will continue to be told through films, photographs and displays at Rescue Wooden Boats Maritime Heritage Centre in Stiffkey, Norfolk, and here on the website.

-When the dates are available on this page from Easter to October do book a trip on Lucy Lavers by contacting the Tourist Information Office in Staithe Street, Wells-next-the-Sea 01328 710885.
+When the dates are available on this page from Easter to October do book a trip on Lucy Lavers by contacting the Tourist Information Office in Freeman Street, Wells-next-the-Sea 01328 710885.

 2017 DATES WILL FOLLOW

-Adults: £10 / Children (4-16 years): £5, pay on board.
-Meet outside Wells Harbour office 15 minutes before departure.
+Meet on Tugboat Yard (see map) 15 minutes before departure.
 Full safety and instruction details at the Tourist Information Office

 Limited spaces available and pre-booked only.
 All trips subject to weather conditions.

 Trip time: approximately 45-60 minutes.